Reaction to the death of rock 'n' roll legend Chuck Berry

 Reaction to the death of rock 'n' roll legend Chuck Berry at age 90:

+"Thou Shall Have No Other Rock Gods Before Him #ChuckBerry rip @ Rock & Roll Hall of Fame" — Drummer-producer Questlove, via Twitter

+"Hail hail rock n roll.
+I'm glad I had a chance to know, love, and work w Chuck Berry during my life and career.
+Original Pure Rock n Roll." — Rocker Joan Jett, in a statement

-"Chuck Berry was rock's greatest practitioner, guitarist, and the greatest pure rock 'n' roll writer who ever lived." — Rock legend Bruce Springsteen, via Twitter
+"Chuck Berry was rock's greatest practitioner, guitarist, and the greatest pure rock 'n' roll writer who ever lived." — Bruce Springsteen, via Twitter

 "Just let me hear some of that rock 'n' roll music any old way you use it I am playing I'm talking about you.
 God bless Chuck Berry Chuck" — Ringo Starr of the Beatles, via Twitter